cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 #### Ordering

-- On *ordered* channels, packets should be sent and received in the same order: if packet *x* is sent before packet *y* by a channel end on chain `A`, packet *x* must be received before packet *y* by the corresponding channel end on chain `B`.
-If packet *x* is sent before packet *y* by a channel and packet *x* is timed out; then packet *y* and any packet sent after *x* cannot be received.
-- On *ordered_allow_timeout* channels, packets should be sent and received in the same order: if packet *x* is sent before packet *y* by a channel end on chain `A`, packet *x* must be received **or** timed out before packet *y* by the corresponding channel end on chain `B`.
-- On *unordered* channels, packets may be sent and received in any order.
-Unordered packets, like ordered packets, have individual timeouts specified in terms of the destination chain's height.
+- IBC version 2 supports only *unordered* communications, thus, packets may be sent and received in any order.
+Unordered packets, have individual timeouts specified in terms of the destination chain's height.

 #### Permissioning